fenago/linux-administration/md/Lab_2.md

 slash ([/]) as a directory separator.

-**THE DIRECTORY SEPARATOR**

-In Linux, the forward slash ([/]) is the directory separator or sometimes referred to as the path separator.
-In Windows, it\'s the other way around because a backward slash ([\\]) is used instead as a directory separator.
-However, be careful since the leading forward slash is the root of our filesystem.
-For example, in [/home/elliot/Desktop], only the second and third forward slashes are directory separators, but the first forward slash represents the root of the filesystem.

 It\'s crucial to realize the difference between absolute paths and relative paths.

 **ABSOLUTE VERSUS RELATIVE PATHS**

-An absolute path of a file is simply the full path of that file and, it **ALWAYS** begins with a leading forward slash.
-For example, [/opt/- google/chrome] is an example of an absolute path.

-On the other hand, a relative path of a file never starts with the root directory and is always relative to the current working directory.
-For example, if you are currently at [/var], then [log/boot.log] is a valid relative path.

-As a rule of thumb, if you want to distinguish between a relative path and an absolute path, look and see if the path starts with the root directory (forward slash); if it does, then you can conclude the path is absolute, otherwise, the path is relative.

 The following diagram shows you the relative path [Desktop/hello.txt] and will only work if your current working